-This Caesar salad cup recipe is a fun but easy party recipe to serve as a brunch snack or a pre-dinner appetizer!
+These Caesar salad cups are a fun and easy party recipe to serve as a brunch snack, a pre-dinner appetizer or a fancy hors d'oeuvre.
 The Parmesan crisps take less than 5 minutes in the oven and less than a minute to set!
-Once baked, the edible mini cheese cups or “bowls” can last for several days in a sealed container.
+Once baked, the edible mini cheese cups or "bowls" can last for several days in a sealed container.

 They are the perfect finger food to serve a crowd!
 They even make it more fun for kids to eat a salad!

 How To Make Mini Parmesan Salad Cups

 For this recipe, I purchased a pre-packaged salad bag which comes with chopped and cleaned Romain lettuce, mini croutons, Parmesan cheese shavings AND Caesar dressing!

 So technically, this appetizer uses only 2 ingredients!
 The salad kit AND a Parmesan cheese.

 Step 1: If you use a block of Parmesan cheese, you will need to grate your cheese first.

 Step 2: If using a block of Parmesan, use a box grater to finely grate your cheese.
 Then place about 1 tbsp of grated Parmesan cheese onto a silicone mat, or parchment paper, lined baking sheet.
 If you do not use one or the other, the cheese will stick!
 You want cheese rounds that are about 4" wide and 2" apart from each other.